xaviguardia/Glass-SliderView/README.md

-Google Glass Progress Bar
+Google Glass SliderView
 =========================

+This is a remake from https://github.com/pif/glass-progress-bar.
+The difference between the two is that this project was made with Android Studio and Gradle, and has an additional listener for when the animation of the SliderView has completed (see below).

-As of now, Google Glass GDK API has no Progress Bar view.
-So I extracted this from GlassHome.apk (from https://github.com/zhuowei/Xenologer).
+As of right now, Google Glass GDK does not have any ProgressBar.
+This SliderView widget was extracted from GlassHome.apk (https://github.com/zhuowei/Xenologer)

 <p align="center">
     <img src="http://i.imgur.com/5KsQKDs.gif">